frsfahd/jmeter-test/README.md

 4. open and run SIAK-login.jmx with Jmeter

-P.S. change "username" and "password" with yours !
+P.S. change "username" and "password" in login-cas.csv with yours !